vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 You have to remember to `rm -rf build` to ensure that environment variables get picked up and get used.
 And why can't I set the environment variables for `executable` or `project`?
-And many more questions as I tried to get things to work.
+And many more questions arose as I tried to get things to work.

 I hear you; it's open source.
 So use it, or don't, or fix it; just don't complain.
-Fair enough.
+Fair.
 At this point, I will have to explore `gn` before I can arrive at a conclusion on which way to go.

 ## References:
 - [Ninja build tool](https://lwn.net/Articles/706404/)